quark-engine/quark-engine/docs/source/quark_rules.rst

 New Quark rules (#238 - #242) are now available.
 These rules target `SpyNote <https://www.f-secure.com/en/articles/take-a-note-of-spynote-malware>`_\ , a malware family that takes screenshots, simulates user gestures, logs user input, and communicates with C2 servers.
 Check `here <https://github.com/ev-flow/quark-rules>`_ for the rule details.

 With these rules, Quark is now able to identify the SpyNote malware family as high-risk.
 In our experiment, Quark achieved 100% accuracy and 100% precision.
-Please check here for the APKs we tested.
+Please check :ref:`here <list-of-tested-apks-spynote>` for the APKs we tested.

 Below is a summary report of a SpyNote sample (\ ``0713a683567125ea6fdff233cfa850b36a0d2c7d7c964510405cbdf669fe2a8b``\ ).
 The report shows that Quark identified the sample as high-risk, with a list of behaviors as evidence.